Efficient Pruning for Machine Learning Under Homomorphic Encryption: Introduction

 \section{Introduction}

-Data privacy and confidentiality are of utmost priority in today's world that is driven by information exchange.
-Outsourcing sensitive data to a third-party cloud environment, while complying with regulations such as GDPR \cite{GDPR} and HIPAA \cite{HIPAA}, is the need of the hour for many companies and organizations, such as banks and medical establishments.
-One promising solution that has been garnering significant traction is the use of \gls{HE}, which allows for the evaluation of certain functions on encrypted inputs.
-Gartner corroborates the massive potential of such privacy-preserving techniques, predicting that 50\% of large organizations will adopt such computation models for processing in untrusted environments for multi-party data analytics, by 2025~\cite{gartner}.
-Corporations and academic organizations have already begun investing resources into developing secure and efficient solutions, exemplified by the list of companies that are actively participating in initiatives such as HEBench~\cite{hebench} and the \gls{HE} standardization effort~\cite{standard}.
-The major challenge that is constraining faster adoption is that HE applications involving a large number of operations, such as inference on large \gls{ML} models under \gls{HE}, is at best a few orders-of-magnitude slower than their plaintext counterparts and has significantly more memory requirements~\cite{complex}.
+Data privacy and confidentiality are crucial in today's information-driven world.
+Outsourcing sensitive data to a third-party cloud environment, while complying with regulations such as GDPR \cite{GDPR}, is the need of the hour for many companies and organizations, such as banks and medical establishments.
+One promising solution is the use of \gls{HE}, which allows for the evaluation of certain functions on encrypted inputs.
+Corporations and academic organizations are already investing resources into developing secure and efficient solutions~\cite{hebench,standard}.
+However, the major challenge constraining faster adoption is that HE applications involving a large number of operations are significantly slower and have higher memory requirements than their plaintext counterparts~\cite{complex}.

-\mysec{\Glsfirst{PPML}} We focus on the use of \gls{HE} in the context of \gls{PPML} inference frameworks.
-These frameworks run on systems that involve at least one client and one server, where the clients desire the privacy of input data (\eg images), and the server performs inference over an encrypted \gls{ML} model, which has been trained with proprietary data.
-Further, we focus on a non-client aided solution model that is illustrated in Figure~\ref{fig:overview}, where the client (a hospital) dispatches encrypted images of the patient's X-Ray images for classification from a server that runs inference under HE without any client interaction.
-The encrypted result is decoded and decrypted on the client-side to reveal the outcome.
+{Non-client--aided}, or non-interactive, \gls{HE} is a popular choice for \gls{PPML} inference and runs on systems that involve at least one client and one server.
+Here, the clients desire the privacy of their input data (\eg images), and the server performs inference over an encrypted \gls{ML} model, which has been trained with proprietary data.
+Typical HE schemes perform computation using a \gls{SIMD} paradigm, for speed and efficiency.
+For instance, in CKKS~\cite{CKKS2017}, $\frac{N}{2}$ input elements are {packed} into a polynomial of degree $N$.
+A recent work, called HElayers~\cite{helayers}, proposes efficient packing for multi-dimensional inputs using a technique called \textit{tile tensors}.
+This method decomposes the input into {tiles} that are then each packed into a separate ciphertext.

-\mysec{Ciphertext Packing} Typical HE schemes perform computation in the form of \gls{SIMD}.
-For instance, in the CKKS scheme~\cite{CKKS2017}, $N/2$ input elements are packed into two ciphertext vectors of size $N$ each.
-In general, multi-dimensional inputs may be packed using different approaches, such as row-wise, column-wise, element-wise, diagonal-wise, where the choice of packing method may dramatically affect the latency and memory of the HE computation.
-One recent work, called HeLayers~\cite{helayers}, is a framework that proposes efficient packing of multi-dimensional inputs by decomposing the input into tiles that are each packed into a separate ciphertext.
-For example, a simple 25$\times$25 grayscale image may be packed into a set of $49$ ($=\lceil\frac{25}{4}\rceil\cdot\lceil\frac{25}{4}\rceil$) 4$\times$4 tiles.